 Numerous studies have shown the benefits of dancing.
 One of the perks of dancing is that it can be gentle on body and anyone can do it.
 If you feel the dancing you are doing is too intense you can dance to something that is slower in tempo.
 Unlike other exercise trends, you come equipped with everything that you need to begin.
 You can begin exploring dance with what make you comfortable.
 You can even start in your own living room if you truly want to dance like no one is watching.
 Hartford dancer, Arien Wilkerson, Artistic Director of TNMOT AZTRO, has a great blog piece on how sensation and environment inspire the fusion of dance, fashion and visual media in his work.

 Although some may feel they are too old or out of shape to dance, age and initial level of activity is no barrier to starting dance.
 Recent research presented by the American Heart Association Association’s Epidemiology/Lifestyle 2016 Scientific Sessions showed that older, more sedentary individuals were able to make big improvements to their exercise through dance.
+Heart health is important at any age, but as you grow older it must be looked into and supported more, exercise is one outlet but another is eating healthy, for example, food swaps may be made to promote healthy living such as olive oil for heart support, as well as cutting out fried and sugar-filled foods, etc.

 If you need extra inspiration to get you started dancing, the Greater Hartford region is rich in dance experiences that everyone can enjoy.
 The region hosts dance artists, organizations, workshops, and venues where you can see watch and participate in dance.